 Analyze your current communication patterns and answer these questions:

 - Which are the main objectives of your emails?
-Do you use them to set up meetings, share reports, give feedback, or assign tasks?
+Do you use them to set up meetings, share reports, track projects, give project updates, deliver feedback, or assign tasks?

 - Who do you communicate with by email?